Trauma & the Holidays: Navigating Difficult Emotions

 4. Honor What’s Missing

-Grief often rides alongside the holidays, grief for people, places, or parts of ourselves we no longer have.
+Grief often rides alongside the holidays, grief for people, places, or parts of yourself that are no longer here.

 Rather than pushing grief away, you might gently make space for it.